2004 Indian Ocean earthquake and tsunami: Energy released

 There was 10 m movement laterally and 4–5 m vertically along the fault line.
-Early speculation was that some of the smaller islands south-west of Sumatra, which is on the Burma Plate (the southern regions are on the Sunda Plate), might have moved south-west by up to 36 m, but more accurate data released more than a month after the earthquake found the movement to be about 0.2 m.
+Early speculation was that some of the smaller islands south-west of Sumatra, which is on the Burma plate (the southern regions are on the Sunda plate), might have moved south-west by up to 36 m, but more accurate data released more than a month after the earthquake found the movement to be about 0.2 m.
 Since movement was vertical as well as lateral, some coastal areas may have been moved to below sea level.
 The Andaman and Nicobar Islands appear to have shifted south-west by around 1.25 m and to have sunk by 1 m.

 In February 2005, the Royal Navy vessel HMS Scott surveyed the seabed around the earthquake zone, which varies in depth between 1000 and 5000 m.
 The survey, conducted using a high-resolution, multi-beam sonar system, revealed that the earthquake had made a considerable impact on the topography of the seabed.
 1500 m thrust ridges created by previous geologic activity along the fault had collapsed, generating landslides several kilometres wide.
 One such landslide consisted of a single block of rock some 100 m high and 2 km long.
 The momentum of the water displaced by tectonic uplift had also dragged massive slabs of rock, each weighing millions of tonnes, as far as 10 km across the seabed.
 An oceanic trench several kilometres wide was exposed in the earthquake zone.

 The TOPEX/Poseidon and Jason-1 satellites happened to pass over the tsunami as it was crossing the ocean.
 These satellites carry radars that measure precisely the height of the water surface; anomalies in the order of 500 mm were measured.
 Measurements from these satellites may prove invaluable for the understanding of the earthquake and tsunami.
 Unlike data from tide gauges installed on shores, measurements obtained in the middle of the ocean can be used for computing the parameters of the source earthquake without having to compensate for the complex ways in which proximity to the coast changes the size and shape of a wave.

+Assessment of potential earthquakes in the future

+Before the 2004 quake there were three arguments against a large earthquake occurring in the Sumatra region.
+After the quake it was considered that earthquake hazard risk would need to be reassessed for regions previously thought to have low risk based on these criteria: